What is Data Extraction?

 2: What is Meta-Synthesis?

-Sometimes, the included studies in systematic review are from qualitative nature not numerical and as a result, we combine such qualitative results during meta-synthesis.
+Sometimes, the included studies in a systematic review are qualitative rather than numerical, and as a result, we combine such qualitative results during meta-synthesis.

 2.1: Characteristics of study